pasqualedazzeo/auralytics/DOCUMENTATION.md

-# Transcription App - Technical Documentation
+# Auralytics - Technical Documentation

-This document provides detailed technical information about the Transcription App's architecture, components, and implementation details.
+This document provides detailed technical information about the Auralytics's architecture, components, and implementation details.

 ## Table of Contents